Non-urgent government operations are closed December 24 to January 1, reopening January 2. See the list of services available during this time.

 Family Mediation Program registration

 Parents should register directly for this program using this online registration form.
-Lawyers are not required to register or register you on your behalf.
+Lawyers are not able to register on your behalf.

 Other options